hsf-training/analysis-essentials/git/09-pullrequests.md

 ## Discussing, amending, retiring a Merge Request

-Once a Merge Request is opened, it behaves like a social network.
-Repository owners are notified (usually via email), and they (or even somebody else, according to the repository's permissions) can add comments and requests before accepting your changes.
+Once a Merge Request is opened the repository owners are notified (usually via email), and they (or even somebody else, depending on the repository's permissions) can add comments and requests before accepting your changes.

-A Merge Request is given a progressive number.
-Here's the merge request link:
+Merge Requests are each given a sequential number.
+The first ever merge request on the example respository can be found at:

 > https://gitlab.cern.ch/starter-kit-scratch/starter-kit-example/merge_requests/1